 The second one is not easy when we attempt in applying the theory.
 According to them, we need to take a stand on which approaches to use: either gain-framed or loss-framed.
 Even when we try to determine the approach what is more important is how the target audience perceives the outcome not the actual likelihood of the occurrence of the outcome.
 They cite an example to explain this: consider breast self-examination.
-By doing this, one has to face the risk of detecting a lump which is obviously a very unpleasant experience: A loss!.
+By doing this, one has to face the risk of detecting a lump which is a very unpleasant experience: A loss!

 Consider the following Tversky and Kahneman’s (1981) scenario of a public health intervention.
 There is an impending epidemic that is expected to affect 600 people.
 You have to choose one of the two interventions available.
 These two interventions are framed as gain-framed and loss-framed messages.

-If you choose program A, you may save 200 people; if you choose program B, you may have a 1/3 probability of saving all people and 2/3 probability of saving no one.
+If you choose program A, you may save 200 people; if you choose program B, you may have a 1/3 probability of saving all people and a 2/3 probability of saving no one.
 As you can see this message is a gain-framed one.

-Kahneman and Tversky found that their study participants choose the program A when the programs were presented in a gain-framed message and the same group selected the program B when the programs were presented in a loss-frame.
+Kahneman and Tversky found that their study participants choose program A when the programs were presented in a gain-framed message and the same group selected program B when the programs were presented in a loss-frame.